maxthraxx/WFGY/README.md

 This release focuses on a minimal, reproducible baseline.
 Integration of semantic reasoning logic will be introduced in future updates.

+---

+## 📚 Tag Glossary (GitHub Topics Overview)

+### semantic-resonance
+The core principle behind WFGY.
+Measures how well language aligns with internal logic and emotional valence.
+Used to stabilize reasoning chains and reduce semantic drift.

+### txt-os
+A `.txt`-based semantic operating system.
+Injects directly into any LLM's memory window, unlocking +42% reasoning gain in under 60 seconds.
+MIT licensed, offline, and open source.

+### reasoning
+WFGY introduces a ΔS-based multi-perspective reasoning engine.
+Unlike traditional symbolic logic, it simulates observer shifts and semantic force-fields to derive meaning.

+### semantic-tension *(coming soon)*
+Placeholder.
+Based on the ΔS formula from WFGY’s mathematical model.
+Explains tension between input expectation and perceived resonance.

+### language-alignment *(coming soon)*
+Placeholder.
+Focuses on how WFGY redefines alignment not as static obedience, but dynamic semantic coherence.

+---

 [⬆️ This is legendary.
 Take me to the top again!](#wfgy-civilization-starter--the-wanfaguiyi-engine)

 ![thankyou](https://github.com/user-attachments/assets/bd4eef0e-6f4c-44a6-889c-fdd1001c8b8c)